Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas and its opponents have gone over the current 59.5-point total in three of six games (50%) this season.
+- Texas has combined with its opponents to score more than 60 points in three of six games this season.

-- Oklahoma State's games have yet to go over 59.5 points this season.
+- Oklahoma State has not yet combined with its opponents to score more than 60 points in a game this season.

-- The combined points per game average of the two teams, 69.9, is 10.4 points greater than Saturday's over/under.
+- Saturday's over/under is 9.9 points lower than the two team's combined 69.9 points per game average.

-- The 47.8 combined points per game that these two squads have allowed this season are 11.7 fewer than the 59.5 total in this contest.
+- These two squads combine to surrender 47.8 points per game, 12.2 fewer than this contest's over/under.

-- The Longhorns and their opponents have scored an average of 60.0 points per game in 2021, 0.5 more than Saturday's total.
+- The Longhorns and their opponents score an average of 60.0 points per game, the same as Saturday's total.

-- The 50.8 PPG average total in Cowboys games this season is 8.7 points fewer than this game's over/under.
+- The 60 over/under in this game is 9.2 points above the 50.8 average total in Cowboys games this season.

 Texas Stats and Trends

-- In Texas' six games this season, it has four wins against the spread.
+- In Texas' six games this year, it has four wins against the spread.

-- So far this season, the Longhorns have been installed as favorites by a 5.5-point margin or more four times and are 3-1 ATS in those games.
+- So far this season, the Longhorns have been installed as favorites by a 5-point margin or more four times and are 3-1 ATS in those games.

-- Texas has eclipsed the over/under in 66.7% of its opportunities this year (four times in six games with a set point total).
+- Texas has gone over the point total in 66.7% of its opportunities this year (four times over six games with a set point total).

-- Texas is 4-2 against the spread and 4-2 overall this season when the team records more than 18.6 points.
+- Texas is 4-2 against the spread and 4-2 overall in games when it puts up more than 18.6 points.

 - The Longhorns average 480.0 yards per game, 174.8 more yards than the 305.2 the Cowboys give up per outing.